-The Chair: Good morning, Synod.
+The Chair.
+Good morning, Synod.
 Please be seated.
 First we have an announcement from the Chair of the Business Committee.

 Canon Robert Hammond (Chelmsford): Thank you, Chair.
-In view of the large number of amendments to Item 520 this morning and also the importance of the following item, Item 7, the Loyal Address, I would like to propose, Madam Chair, that a rubric of "no later than 11.35" be inserted before Item 7, which will ensure that we do take this item of business during this morning's sessions.
+In view of the large number of amendments to Item 520 this morning and also the importance of the following item, later than 11.35" be inserted before Item 7, which will ensure that we do take this item of business during this morning's sessions.